After 20 years of growing and using herbs for remedies, crafts, and magic, this freelance writer and kitchen Witch loves talking shop.

 Magical Uses of Belladonna

 Warning!
 Due to the toxic nature of this plant, it’s not recommended for magic and spell crafting.
-This is for informational purposes only; remember that almost every herb can be substituted in spells, including belladonna.
+This entry is for informational purposes only; it is not to be taken as instruction or advice.
+My advice is that you read about belladonna, but do not use it.
+Remember that other herbs can be substituted for belladonna in spellwork.

 Belladonna was also occasionally found in beauty spells and potions.
-There's a legend from the Middle Ages that says the plant was actually an enchanted being and on certain nights it would transform into a beautiful woman who would then lure men to their deaths.
+There’s a legend from the Middle Ages that says the plant was an enchanted being, and on certain nights it would transform into a beautiful woman who would then lure men to their deaths.

-The most well-known use by far, however, is its use as an ingredient in so-called ‘flying ointments’.
-Folklore tells us these ointments were used by Witches to fly on sticks (or more modernly, broomsticks); however, in reality it is suspected that these ointments were used by ancient shamans and Witches to induce a trance state and astral projection-- a whole different type of 'flying'.
+The most well-known use by far, however, is its use as an ingredient in so-called “flying ointments.”
+Folklore tells us these ointments were used by Witches to fly on sticks or brooms; in reality, historians suspect that these ointments were used by ancient Shamans and Witches to induce a trance state and astral projection—a whole different type of “flying.”

-Some say that it was applied vaginally by use of a broomstick handle-- though I question that claim.
-First because witches weren't even associated with brooms (look at all the paintings and sketches pre-18th century; they're on sticks, not brooms).
-Second, because it just sounds like an awkward way to apply a lotion.
+Some say that flying ointments were applied vaginally using a broomstick handle—though I question that claim.
+Witches weren’t even associated with brooms in ancient times (look at all the paintings and sketches pre-18th century; they’re on sticks, not brooms).
+Secondly, it just sounds like an awkward way to apply a lotion.

-A lot of these flying ointment recipes have survived until today, with other poisons such as datura and henbane.
-I recommend you do not use them as these plants can make you permanently mad (if they don't kill you first).
+Many of these flying ointment recipes have survived until today, with other poisons such as datura and henbane.
+I recommend that you not use them as these plants can make you permanently mad (if they don’t kill you first).
 There are much safer alternatives to promote astral projection.

 By some accounts, belladonna was sacred to Bellona, the Roman Goddess of war.
 This may be another possible root of the plant’s name.
-Priests of Bellona would drink a belladonna infusion before prayers and meditations-- which no doubt gave them a number of visions (mostly hallucinations, I’m guessing).
+Priests of Bellona would drink a belladonna infusion before prayers and meditations, which undoubtedly gave them a number of visions (mostly hallucinations, I’m guessing).

-By other accounts, it was sacred to Circe, an enchantress or (in some depictions) a Goddess of magic, who was widely known for her expertise with potions and herbs.
+By other accounts, it was sacred to Circe, a Greek enchantress or (in some depictions) a Goddess of magic widely known for her expertise with potions and herbs.
 She was known for using her herbs to transform people who crossed her into animals.
-If you've read the Odyssey of Homer, the crew comes across Circe's island in their travels.
-She feeds them but it's laced with potions that turns them into swine.
+If you’ve read the Odyssey of Homer, the crew comes across Circe’s island in their travels.
+She feeds them food laced with potions that turns them into swine.

-Belladonna is certainly an exciting plant to learn about, or even to get to see in person, for those who enjoy herbal magic, lore and medicine.
-But as my final parting words, leave the actual cultivation and uses to the experts.
+Belladonna is undoubtedly an exciting plant to learn about, or even see in person, for those who enjoy herbal magic, lore, and medicine.
+But as my final parting words, appreciate this plant from afar; leave the cultivation and use to experts.